 Orthodontic insurance is usually purchased as part of a more comprehensive dental insurance plan and can help reduce the cost of braces or other corrective devices as well as your overall dental care costs.
-Braces are among the costliest of dental procedures and without coverage, the cost of orthodontics can add thousands of dollars per year to family dental care expenses.
+Braces are among the costliest of dental procedures and without coverage, the cost of orthodontics can add thousands of dollars to your family dental care expenses each year.

 Orthodontic coverage is part of a dental insurance policy.
 A standalone policy that just covers braces insurance isn’t commonly available.
 The reason orthodontic insurance is bundled with other dental care coverage is that this structure helps to distribute costs amongst a larger pool of insured people, most of which won’t need the coverage during the same time period.
 This is how most types of insurance work.

 Most dental insurance plans cover dental care services by paying for a percentage of the cost.
 A common structure is 100-80-50, in which 100% of preventive services are covered, like routine exams and cleanings.
 Under this same structure, 80% of basic services, like fillings, are covered and 50% of major procedures are covered.